Current VNA Board

 Rachel Bennett

 My name is Rachel Bennett and I have lived at 1119 Van Buren Street since 2012 with my husband, Dan, and 2 daughters, Susannah and Sarah.
-You may also see me walking our two little dogs, Fizzy and Louie, each of whom have one eye.
-I am a family medicine physician currently working at Marley Medical, a telemedicine clinic focused on hypertension.
 I have benefited from the time and energy of others who have made Vilas the vibrant neighborhood that it is and am happy to have an opportunity to give some of that back.

 DAN